nialloulton/AutoMMM/README.md

 - Returns the average alpha parameter used in the candidate models to help mitigate the issues of multicollinearity.
 - Once you have your final variables and alpha, use tools such as [LinReg](https://linreg.tools), to further explore the relationships
 - Holidays exctraction and variable creation, processing into any weekly week format
+- Bayesian VAR with exogenous component
+- Impulse Response Function and plotting for Bayesian VAR class

 ## Detailed Description